-As of 2012, EU tyre labelling will become compulsory.
+As of 2012, EU tyre labelling became compulsory.

-This means that you will enjoy a standardised view of fuel efficiency, wet grip performance and external rolling noise.
+This means that you can enjoy a standardised view of fuel efficiency, wet grip performance and external rolling noise.

-At Strathclyde Tyres, we're excited about this change as it will help you make an informed decision about the tyres you chose for your car.
+At Strathclyde Tyres, we believe this helps you make an informed decision about the tyres you choose for your car.

-On top of that, our helpful staff will be able to help you with the best advice available - meaning you will get the tyre perfect for your car.
+On top of that, our helpful staff are able to help you with the best advice available - meaning you will get the tyre perfect for your car.

 The new tyre label will apply to:

 - Truck tyres

 The new tyre label will not apply to: